tj/pomo/README.md

         $ pomo start
         Started Fix IE stying issues, you have 25 minutes :)

+  * Alternatively, you can start the first incomplete task with a progress bar:

+        $ pomo start -p
+        Started Fix IE stying issues, you have 25 minutes :)
         (=........................)
 24 minutes remaining

   * Once you have completed the task, list again (alternatively `pomo ls`):